 In this example, we’ll use our Dundersign Demo Data data source.
 From the Invoice table, we use Amount for the aggregated column, and Created Date with a Month time bucket for our grouped column.
 Once the columns have been added to the query, click Run Query to populate the chart.

 For the formula type, select running total then select the column you’d like to be used as the input column for the running total.
 In this example, we’d select Amount.
 Click Save once completed.

 To get a clearer view of how the total changes over time, change the chart type to a Line chart.

 You can also create a running total for groups using SQLite Window Functions.

 For example, we’d now like to see the amount we’ve made over time but grouped by plan type.
-To do this, we’ll need to use a Custom formula in our Calculated Column or Edit Column Actions.
+To do this, we’ll need to use a Custom formula in our Formula Column or Apply Formula Actions.